 Amy E. Urbanek

-Amy serves as the Intake Coordinator for the DRC.
+Amy serves as the Intake Coordinator for the DRC and is a Distinguished member of the Texas Mediator Credentialing Association.
 She provides a wealth of experience and expertise, as she is an experienced paralegal who has worked for law firms in Fort Bend and surrounding counties since 1999.
 Amy graduated from Troy State University in Dothan, Alabama with a Bachelor of Science Degree in Criminal Justice, with accompanying studies in Psychology and Sociology.

 Shelly Hudson, J.D.